These egg muffins are perfect for breakfast! They are tasty and portable, and you can change them with different cheeses and veggies.

 - To season: Black pepper, garlic powder, and red pepper flakes.

-- Grated Parmesan: It's best to use finely grated parmesan and not coarsely shredded.
+- Grated Parmesan: It's best to use finely grated Parmesan rather than coarsely shredded.

-- Chopped scallions: I use the green part only.
+- Chopped scallions: I use only the green part.

-- Cherry tomatoes: Choose small, firm tomatoes and slice them in half.
+- Cherry tomatoes: Select small, firm tomatoes and slice them in half.

 Variations

-- Another tasty addition is cooked and crumbled bacon.
+- Another tasty addition is ¼ cup of cooked and crumbled bacon.

 - Make them in different shapes!
-In the photos below, I made them in heart-shaped molds for a Valentine's Day breakfast. 🙂
+In the photo below, I made them in heart-shaped molds for a Valentine's Day breakfast. 🙂

 Instructions

-Just like salami egg cups, a big advantage of this recipe is that it's so easy to make.
-The detailed instructions for making these egg muffins are included in the recipe card below.
+Just like salami egg cups, a big advantage of this breakfast recipe is that it's so easy to make.
+The detailed instructions for making this recipe are included in the recipe card below.
 Here are the basic steps:

 Pour the mixture into six greased silicone muffin cups.
 Divide the tomatoes evenly among the cups, placing them on top of the muffins.

-Bake the muffins until set and puffed, for about 20-25 minutes in a 375°F oven.
+Bake the muffins until they are set and puffed, about 20-25 minutes at 375°F.

-- I don't add any salt because the parmesan adds plenty.
-But you can add a small amount of salt if you'd like (the nutrition info will obviously change).
+- I don't add salt because the parmesan adds plenty.
+However, you can add a small amount of salt if you prefer (the nutritional information will obviously change).

 Recipe FAQs

-They do deflate, much like a souffle.
-Adding cheese helps to stabilize them and minimize the deflating.
+They do deflate, much like a soufflé.
+Adding cheese helps to stabilize them and minimize deflating.
 But they will always deflate to some extent.
 That's expected and normal.

 They might.
 That's why I recommend using well-greased silicone molds when making them.
-If you opt for paper liners, make sure to grease them well.
+If you opt for paper liners, grease them well.

 No. There's no need to add flour to the mixture.
 The muffins are perfect without it!